redpanda-data/connect/website/docs/components/inputs/kafka_balanced.md

 ### `sasl.password`

-`string` A `PLAIN` It is recommended that you use environment variables to populate this field.
+`string` A `PLAIN` password.
+It is recommended that you use environment variables to populate this field.

 ```yaml
 # Examples